tomaj/hermes/README.md

 You have to implement these four steps in your application:

-1. select driver that you would like to use and register it to Dispatcher
+1. select driver that you would like to use and register it to Dispatcher and Emitter
 2. emit events when you need to process something in the background
 3. write handler class that will process your message from 2.
 4. create php file that will run on your server "forever" and run Dispatcher there